-We incurred a net loss of approximately \$10.9 million for the year ended December 31, 2020.
-We had an accumulated deficit of approximately \$176.9 million at December 31, 2020 as compared to an accumulated deficit of approximately \$166.0 million at December 31, 2019.
-Working capital was approximately \$11.4 million at December 31, 2020 and \$9.7 million at December 31, 2019, respectively.
-During the year ended December 31, 2020, our working capital increased by \$1.8 million due to our December 2020 registered direct Common Stock offering resulting in \$5.4 million in net proceeds to us.
-This increase in working capital was substantially offset by our net loss for the year ended December 31, 2020.
+We incurred a net loss of approximately \$5.6 million for the year ended December 31, 2021.
+We had an accumulated deficit of approximately \$182.5 million at December 31, 2021, as compared to an accumulated deficit of approximately \$176.9 million at December 31, 2020.
+Working capital was approximately \$17.3 million at December 31, 2021, and \$11.4 million at December 31, 2020, respectively.
+During the year ended December 31, 2021, our working capital increased by \$5.9 million due to our \$12.5 million private placement in July 2021 partially offset by our net loss for the year ended December 31, 2021.
 We expect to continue incurring losses for the foreseeable future and may need to raise additional capital or pursue other strategic alternatives in the long-term in order to continue the pursuit of our business plan.

 Our principal source of liquidity consists of cash.
+At December 31, 2021, we had approximately \$18.2 million in cash and \$1.4 million in current liabilities.
 At December 31, 2020, we had approximately \$11.5 million in cash and \$0.9 million in current liabilities.
-At December 31, 2019, we had approximately \$10.4 million in cash and \$1.4 million in current liabilities.
 We have historically relied upon sales of our equity securities to fund our operations.
 We expect the majority of our funding through equity or equity-linked instruments, debt financings, corporate collaborations, related party funding and/or licensing agreements to continue as a trend for the foreseeable future.

 Management evaluates whether there are conditions or events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern within one year after the date that the financial statements are issued.
 We have incurred substantial losses since our inception, and we expect to continue to incur operating losses in the near-term.
 These factors raise substantial doubt about our ability to continue as a going concern.
-We believe that we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations, related party funding, or other means to continue as a going concern.
-On December 4, 2020, we closed on a \$6.0 million registered direct Common Stock offering resulting in \$5.4 million of net proceeds to us.
-We believe that this financing, coupled with our existing resources, will be adequate to fund our operations through the first quarter of 2022.
+We believe that we have access to capital resources through possible public or private equity offerings, debt financings, corporate collaborations, related party funding or other means to continue as a going concern.
+On July 28, 2021, we completed a \$12.5 million private placement of our common stock resulting in approximately \$11.5 million of net proceeds to us.
+We believe that this financing, coupled with our existing resources, will be adequate to fund our operations into the second quarter of 2023.
 However, we anticipate we may need additional capital in the long-term to pursue our business initiatives.
-The terms, timing and extent of any future financing will depend upon several factors, including the achievement of progress in our clinical development programs, our ability to identify and enter into licensing or other strategic arrangements, and factors related to financial, economic and market conditions, many of which are beyond our control.
+The terms, timing and extent of any future financing will depend upon several factors, including the achievement of progress in our clinical development programs, our ability to identify and enter into licensing or other strategic arrangements, and factors related to financial, economic geo-political, industry and market conditions, many of which are beyond our control.
+The capital markets for the biotech industry can be highly volatile, which make the terms, timing and extent of any future financing uncertain.